kumekay/p7/README.md

 | Retention        | 0.5300 | 0.0194 | 0.0549    | 39115       | 0.0165      | 4741212   |
 | Net conversion   | 0.1093 | 0.0055 | 0.0156    | 27413       | 0.0800      | 685325    |

-I will not use Bonferroni correction, because we use just 2 metrics which are tied together (highly correlated), and it will be quite conservative.
+I will not use Bonferroni correction, because we use just 2 metrics which are tied together (highly correlated) and we expect that both our metrics will have statistical significance, so it will be quite conservative to use Bonferroni correction.

 #### Duration vs. Exposure